samsquire/ideas2/README.md

 # 32. Community Idea: Does Right & Does Wrong

 Ever thought a piece of software did something right?
 There's no central collection of patterns that are software done right.
 I would like to see a website which collects each piece of software's installation process and says what is right about it.
+Installation process is just an example.
+There's other things that we can discuss who does something right or wrong.

 # 33.